 Selling, General and Administrative Expenses.
 Selling, general and administrative costs increased by \$0.2 million, or 3.9%, from \$4.5 million in the first quarter of 2002 to \$4.6 million in first quarter of 2003.
 Currency impacts in the Euroball segment resulted in a \$0.4 million increase.
 Offsetting this increase was decreased spending of \$0.2 million related to advisory service expenses incurred by the Company associated with the previously announced desire of certain original founders of the Company to diversify and liquidate their holdings in the Company' stock in the first quarter of 2002.
-As a percentage of net sales, selling, general and administrative expenses decreased from 9.5% in the first quarter of 2002 to 8.0% in the first quarter of 2003.
+As a percentage of net sales, selling, general and administrative expenses decreased from 9.5% in the first quarter of 2003.